What Is Men’s Executive Coaching — and Why Does It Matter?

 The Evolution of a New Somatic Model

-My Somatic Coaching training began in 1978 with Ron Kurtz, who developed Hakomi and then Hakomi Coaching.
+My Somatic Coaching training began in 1978 with Ron Kurtz, who developed Hakomi Therapy and then Hakomi Coaching.
 Later, I integrated my years of training with Peter Levine and his Somatic Experience somatic psychotherapy into a body-based physiological approach.
 My somatic training led me to study how the unconscious can enhance sustainable change.
-After several years of studying Ericksonian Hypnosis with Stephan Gilligan, PhD, my effectiveness improved.
+After several years of studying Ericksonian Hypnosis with Stephen Gilligan, PhD, my effectiveness improved.
 Enrolling the body and the unconscious mind in the change process is much like upgrading your phone by several generations.

-After decades of honing my somatic coaching techniques, I realized a longstanding vision by launching a professional coaching program designed specifically for men, utilizing a unique approach I developed, the EVRYMAN Method.
+After decades of honing my somatic coaching skills, I realized a longstanding vision by launching a professional coaching program designed specifically for men, utilizing a unique approach I developed, the EVRYMAN Method.
 This program, which evolved over three cohorts, comprises over a hundred comprehensive lessons that delve into personal growth, complemented by both virtual and in-person trainings where participants fully engage with the material.
-I had the privilege of training a cadre of trainers, who co-facilitated the EVRYMAN Coach program along with other courses.
+I had the privilege of training a cadre of trainers, who co-facilitated the EVRYMAN Coach program along with other programs.
 We successfully trained nearly a hundred men, many of whom have since forged thriving careers as a Coach.
-The foundational Training program I initially created to certify EVRYMAN Coaches has now been integrated and expanded into what is today known as the MELD Integrated Training.
-We go beyond the traditional somatic coaching to teach skills that are useful in business settings.
+The Foundation Training program I initially created to certify EVRYMAN Coaches has now been integrated and expanded into what is today known as the MELD Integrated Training.
+We go beyond the traditional somatic coaching to teach skills that are useful in business and relational settings.

 First and foremost, I cannot begin to express how deeply I appreciate the guidance and support you’ve offered me over the past months.
 With your help, I’ve navigated both personal and work-related challenges in ways I couldn’t have imagined before.
 Your influence has been invaluable in shaping my journey toward self-awareness and emotional intelligence.